am20dipi/upfront-task-2/notes.md

     - typically with forms, or buttons that send you somewhere else(think href)
 24. Prototypal Inheritance / Prototype
     - Objects have a prototype object; the prototype object provides methods and properties for which the object inherits.
-    -
 25. Static
-    - static methods are "utility" methods; helper methods
-    - defined on a class, but not apart of the instantiated object
     - Neither static methods nor static properties can be called on instances of the class.
 Instead, they're called on the class itself.
     - Static methods are class-level methods - they are not callable on instances of a class, only the class itself.
 These are often used in 'utility' classes - classes that encapsulate a set of related methods but don't need to be made into instances.
 26. Encapsulation
-    -
+    - bundling data, methods and properties within one unit.
 27. Polymorphism
-    -
+    -  the act of designing objects to have shared behaviors
 28. JS "Class"
-    -
+    - syntactic sugar
+    - a way to classify and create JS objects
+    - encapuslates data within one unit aka Object
 29. SCOPE CHAIN
     - upon being invoked, a function creates a new scope and retains reference to the outer scope in which it was declared.
-30.